alchemy-fr/Phraseanet-Docs/en/User/Guide/Publish.rst

     Refer to the Publications section of Phraseanet Admin to :ref:`create feeds<Create-a-publication-feed>`.

-* Click on Publish
+* Click on **Publish** button

-The publication is visible in the Publications section of the menu bar and available via a feed outside the application.
+The publication is visible in the Publications section of the menu bar and available *via* a the corresponding feed outside Phraseanet.

 .. _Publish-Bridge:

 Broadcast with Bridge
 ---------------------

-The Bridge allows to publish media to external sites, like :
+Phraseanet Bridge allows to publish media to external sites and apps, like :

 * FlickR
 * YouTube